-Sun Life is a leading international financial services organization providing insurance, health, wealth and asset management solutions to individual and corporate Clients.
+Sun Life is a leading international financial services organization providing asset management, wealth, insurance and health solutions to individual and institutional Clients.
 Sun Life has operations in a number of markets worldwide, including Canada, the United States, the United Kingdom ("UK"), Ireland, Hong Kong, the Philippines, Japan, Indonesia, India, China, Australia, Singapore, Vietnam, Malaysia and Bermuda.
-As of December 31, 2022, Sun Life had total assets under management of \$1.33 trillion.
+As of December 31, 2023, Sun Life had total assets under management of \$1.40 trillion.